ricxi/a5-seg2105z/README.md

 3. Lab Technician accesses patient repository to record test results
 4. User can login and see their test results

+State will be stored using a JSON file instead of an SQL database.
+For example, all patients and their information will be stored in a json file.
+The plan is to switch to SQL in later iterations.
+The entire models package can be reeingineered to use an sql database without affecting the system

 ### Tech Stack
 A list of all the programming languages, technology, and frameworks that I used: